open2b/scriggo-site/scriggo-command.md

 Scriggo has a command line interface, the `scriggo` command, that allows to:

-* run Go programs
-* run Scriggo scripts
 * serve Scriggo templates with support for Markdown
-* build custom scriggo commands with specific packages
+* initialize an interpreter for Go programs
 * generate a package loader for an existing application

-It is a single binary executable with no external dependencies and includes the entire Go standard library.

-To use the `scriggo` command to build custom scriggo commands or generate a package loader, before you start you must <a href="https://golang.org/dl/">download and install Go</a>.

-See <a href="/install">install Scriggo command</a> to install the `scriggo` command using precompiled binaries or compiling from source.
+Se how to <a href="/install">install the scriggo command</a>.

 ### Get help from command line